awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-labels.md

    Note the parameter version for which you want to delete a label or labels\.

 1. Run the following command to delete the labels you choose from that parameter\.
+Replace each *example resource placeholder* with your own information\.

    ```
-   aws ssm unlabel-parameter-version --name parameterName --parameter-version version --labels label1,label2,label3
+   aws ssm unlabel-parameter-version \
+       --name parameter name \
+       --parameter-version version \
+       --labels label 1,label 2,label 3
    ```

    The system returns information like the following\.